hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 Secondly, search for and select the name of the Service Principal created in Azure Active Directory to assign it this role - then press **Save**.

 ### Configuring the Service Principal in Terraform

+~> **Note:** If using the AzureRM Backend you may also need to configure OIDC there too, see [the documentation for the AzureRM Backend](https://www.terraform.io/language/settings/backends/azurerm) for more information.

 As we've obtained the credentials for this Service Principal - it's possible to configure them in a few different ways.